Triglycerides

 In some cases, your doctor may recommend medications or other treatments to help lower blood triglyceride levels.
 These may include statins, fibrates, or omega-3 supplements.
 Omega 3 are also naturally found in cold water fish like salmon, tuna, sardines, and cod.
 Chia seeds, walnuts, spinach and brussel sprouts are just a few non-fish alternatives to get more omega 3.

 In summary, triglycerides are an important storage form of energy for our bodies, but having high levels of them in the blood and liver can be harmful to our health.
-The liver plays a crucial role in regulating blood levels of triglycerides, but having too much trapped in the liver leads to fatty liver disease and other complications.
+The liver plays a crucial role in regulating blood levels of triglycerides, but having too much trapped in the liver can lead to steatotic liver disease and other issues.
 By maintaining a healthy diet and lifestyle, you can often help prevent these complications and maintain good liver health.

 How can I learn more or get access to healthy foods?